winglang/wing/rfcs/sprint7.md

 This sprint goal is to make sure the system is ready for anyone to go into our winglang.io website, register for wing preview program, consume the docs and guides and engage with the community.

- For the above to be successful we need to complete the following user stories and also declare a code freeze near the release date
+For the above to be successful we need to complete the following user stories

 ## All public assets meets our standards [#524](https://github.com/winglang/wing/issues/524)